ChasinSpin/astrid/docs/InstallComplete.md

 		cd ~/astrid/scripts
 		./install_indi_3rdparty.sh

-## Run Astrid and download astropy needed downloads for offline
+## Run Astrid and download astropy needed downloads for offline use

+With simulator mount:

-	* Do a simbad search
+	* Do a custom search for vega, then a goto (this forces a download)
-	* Do a prepoint to force AltAz conversion download
+	* Do a prepoint to force AltAz conversion (this forces a download)

 ## Remove networks and history